imdinnesh/Mo_Bus/location/README.md

 - [x] Web Socket Layer
 - [x] SSE Layer (Optional)
 - [ ] Persistant Layer:A batch or streaming job to persist from Kafka or Redis
+- [x] Http endpoint to get the nearby buses within a given radius